Grievance (SHRA) Policy #615

 B. March 5, 2012 – Technical revisions (replaced preferences to the State Personnel Commission with references to the Office of Administrative Hearings to comply with N.C.G.S. § 150B-34 as revised by 2011 SB 781) and added specific mentions of protected classes.

-C. May 1, 2014 – Link directly to the new SPA Grievance Policy through the Office of State Human Resources.
+C. May 1, 2014 – Link directly to the new SHRA Grievance Policy through the Office of State Human Resources.